pendulumswing/cs344-assignment-3/src/README.txt

 Compile:
 Two methods to compile source code are provided below.
-The executable will be named `smallsh` and can be exectuted with `./smallsh`
+The executable will be named `smallsh` and can be exectuted with `./smallsh`.

-Command line:
-gcc --std=gnu99 -g -Wall -o smallsh main.c
+Compile from the command line with: gcc --std=gnu99 -g -Wall -o smallsh main.c

-Using included Makefile:
+Using Makefile:
 make         // build executable make run     // build and run executable make clean   // remove object files and executable

 Run Test Script
+Included with the program is a test script called `p3testscript`.
+Running this will produce a file with test results.

+First, make sure the file can execute by running: chmod +x p3testscript

+Then run with:
 ./p3testscript > mytestresults 2>&1